 As an island that’s filled with dense jungles and waterfalls, Koh Kood (also commonly known as Ko Kut), does not have a great deal of infrastructure outside of the hotels and restaurants, and there’s definitely no airport on the island!
 Getting to Koh Kood from Bangkok will therefore involve a boat ride, but the good news is that there are high-speed ferries operating from the mainland, so it’s a fairly quick crossing.
 There are other ways that you can get from Bangkok to Koh Kood, such as traveling independently via Trat.
 You could catch a flight from Bangkok to Trat and then take a taxi from the airport to the ferry, or get a bus to Trat and then the ferry.
 The problem with doing it this way is that you’re really not saving anything.
 A flight would be very expensive and could potentially save you time, but buying a separate bus and ferry ticket is not going to save you time or money.

-So, the most popular way and the way in which we would recommend traveling, is to take a van directly from Bangkok to the ferry pier that connects with Koh Kood.
+So, the most popular way and the way in which we would recommend traveling, is to take a van directly from Bangkok to the Laem Sok Pier that connects with Koh Kood.
 And you’ll find all the details of this journey below.

 Travel from Bangkok to Koh Kood by Van and Ferry